-The hydraulic rear roller is controlled by a switch on the control panel.
-The control of the rear roller is either raised or lowered, there is no in-between height control.
-Height is set as above for either hedge or grass cutting
+The hydraulic rear roller is controlled either electrically by a switch on the control panel or hydraulically by the via the control valve or independently by the tractor.
+If electrically controlled the rear roller is either raised or lowered, there is no inbetween height control.
+If hydraulically controlled, the height can be set at the required setting.